huggingface/transformers/docs/source/add_new_model.rst

 -  If you are porting a model from PyTorch to PyTorch, a good starting point might be BART’s conversion script `here
    <https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py>`__

-In the following, we’ll quickly explain how PyTorch models stores layer weights and define layer names.
+In the following, we’ll quickly explain how PyTorch models store layer weights and define layer names.
 In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer.
 Let’s define a dummy model in PyTorch, called ``SimpleModel`` as follows: